The UW Campus - Seattle

 - Connect with Matthew Goode, Graduate Admission & Outreach Advisor, to schedule an appointment.

-- Coordinate a short conversation with a faculty adviser about your degree program, research interests, funding opportunities, or any number of topics.
-You can contact faculty through the online directory and learn more about the program areas.
+- Coordinate a conversation with a faculty advisor about your degree program, research interests, funding opportunities, or any number of topics.
+You can contact faculty through the online directory and learn more about program areas.

 - Meet with a current student to learn about the student experience.
-For recommendations, reach out to your assigned faculty adviser or to Norah Fisher, Student Services Specialist for Graduate Programs.
+Your advisor can offer recommendations for who to meet!

 - Observe a class by visiting our Current Courses webpage and selecting from the courses in your area of interest.
 Please obtain instructor permission.